Custom Wood Windows are crafted from the finest wood and built to handle the toughest storms

 A home's front door can play a vital role as one of the first lines of defense against the elements.
 If a door doesn't close properly or lets in a draft, you'll pay the price in your utility bills.
 Check the weatherstrip for any gaps around the door.
 If issues can't be easily fixed, it may be time to replace the door.

-- Check the Compass: The direction windows and doors face can make a big difference in the sun's intensity level within the home.
-South- and west-facing windows and doors should have the highest level of UV protection.
+Check the Compass: The direction windows and doors face can make a big difference in the sun's intensity level within the home.
+South- and west-facing windows and doors require the highest level of UV protection.

-There are a number of factors that impact the energy efficiency of windows.
-Here are a few terms that will help.
+There are a number of factors that impact the energy efficiency of windows and doors.
+Here are a few terms to keep in mind:

 - Low-E Glass: Low-E — or low emissivity — is an invisible metallic coating on the glass designed to reflect infrared light, keeping heat inside in the winter and outside in the summer.
 It also reflects part of ultraviolet light to protect interior furnishings from fading prematurely.
 Low-E is often the best choice for energy efficiency and frequently standard on many products.

-- Glazing: Glazing options may vary by region.
+- Glazing: Glazing refers to the act of furnishing or fitting a window with glass.
+Glazing options may vary by region.
 Double pane is the most common.
 Other options might include: single glazed, which is typically only found in southern climates and triple glazed which is often better suited for more northern areas.

-- VLT: Experts also evaluate Visible Light Transmission (VLT), which is the percentage of sunlight that penetrates a window or door.
+- VLT: Visible Light Transmission (VLT) is the percentage of sunlight that penetrates a window or door.
 Higher percentages mean more light will enter through the glass.